 Mr Huang after learning of the contamination of soils and groundwater in the surrounding area of his two properties, decided to take legal action.
 Tetrachloroethylene & Trichloroethylenewere the substances identified to have caused this contamination.

-The court found that for fourteen years these substances were allowed to seep into the ground through dry cleaning filters and the dry cleaneing sump in the basement.
+The court found that for fourteen years these substances were allowed to seep into the ground through dry cleaning filters and the dry cleaning sump in the basement.
 Also, the chemicals in question were stored in cardboard boxes at the rear of the property and would remain there until the weekly garbage collection.
 It was also found that the dry cleaners took no steps to solve this problem.
 In 1974 Fraser Hillary’s Limited installed new dry cleaning machines.
 The modern technology in these machines resulted in the elimination for potential spills.
-(Hazardous Material Management)

 In 2002, it came to Mr Huang’s attention that his properties had suffered substantial damage.
 Through an environmental consulting firm Mr Huang ordered a site assessment of one of Fraser Hillary’s Limited properties which he was contemplating on buying.
 The assessment found moderate to high levels of contaminants.